Student Support Services

 Community College of Philadelphia connects students with state and federal financial resources, as well as local community services.
 Its aim is to help students overcome economic barriers so that they can continue with their education and move towards economic mobility.

-At Single Stop, staff will meet individually with students to help them determine and apply for those potential resources and benefits that ultimately enable them to achieve their educational goals.
+At Single Stop, staff will meet with students to help them determine and apply for those potential resources and benefits that ultimately enable them to achieve their educational goals.

 Single Stop services include: